Identity Abroad Resources

 The most common obstacles to studying abroad reported by students include financial support and concerns about the effect time abroad may have on their studies.
 For students whose families are not able to afford higher education without the help of financial aid and scholarships, study abroad can seem like an unnecessary, costly distraction from their studies.
 However, with careful program selection and planning, some study abroad programs can cost almost the same as a semester on campus.

-The concept of intersectionality supports the idea that just as everyone has their own unique identity, everyone deals with their own unique kind of oppression.
+The concept of intersectionality supports the idea that just as everyone has their own unique identity, everyone deals with their own unique kinds of oppression.
 We might first of all think of race, class, gender, sexuality, and ability status intersecting to create a matrix of oppression and privilege.
 However, other factors, too, can influence a persons experience with oppression and privilege.
 To start thinking about navigating identities abroad, you may want to check out this short video created by Northwestern Global Learning.
 In addition, check out this snippet from a Ted Talk, where Abbie Van Hook talks about reframing racial identity.
 Reflecting on her study abroad experience in Ghana, she suggests that racial identity is a bit more complex than one might initially believe and that we need to start “Unpacking my Baggage."
 Students who benefit from white privilege may also consider Gowri Chandra's blog post, "7 Ways to Check Your White Privilege While Traveling."

 - Asian American/ Pacific Islander students